WELCOME TO THE DREAM FACTORY SEPTEMBER DRAGON BOAT CHALLENGE!

 The Dream Factory is proud to partner with the Manitoba Paddling Association to host one of the dragon boating's biggest events: The Dream FactorySeptember Dragon Boat Challenge!
 This festival is easily one of the most popular Dragon boat events on the prairies, and we couldn't be more excited to be a part of it!

 The festival is a fundraiser for The Dream Factory, a Winnipeg based charitable organization dedicated to fulfilling dreams for Manitoba kids who are battling life- threatening illnesses.
-We need paddlers and teams to raise funds and help us to make dreams come true for kids who desperately need a break from hospitals, medical treatments and the very adult challenges that come with serious illness.
+We suggest that each team raises a minimum of $1,500.00 to help us to make dreams come true for kids who desperately need a break from hospitals, medical treatments and the very adult challenges that come with serious illness.
 All funds raised stay in Manitoba to help Manitoba kids.

-This most FABULOUS and FUN of ALL dragon boat festivals takes place September 6th & 7th (Friday starts at 6:30 PM and Saturday at 9:30 AM) at the Manitoba Canoe & Kayak Club, 80 Churchill Drive in Winnipeg (MAP)
+This most FABULOUS and FUN of ALL dragon boat festivals takes place September 6th & 7th (Friday starts at 6:00 PM and Saturday at 9:00 AM, ending at 3:00 PM) at the Manitoba Canoe & Kayak Club, 80 Churchill Drive in Winnipeg (MAP)

 The super fun and safe oval pursuit-style race course has something for everyone from first-time paddlers to the most experienced and with just 10 paddlers and a drummer needed (we'll supply the steersperson if needed), getting a team together has never been easier.